Stable dynamic helix state in the nonintegrable XXZ Heisenberg model

 \section{Abstract}

-We investigate the influence of the external fields on the stability of spin helix states in a XXZ Heisenberg model.
-Exact diagonalization on finite system shows that random transverse fields in $x$ and $y$ directions drive the transition from integrability to nonintegrability.
-It results in the fast decay of a static helix state, which is the eigenstate of an unperturbed XXZ Heisenberg model.
-However, in the presence of uniform $z$ field, the static helix state becomes a dynamic helix state with a relatively long life as a quantum scar state.
+{We investigate the influence of external fields on the stability of spin helix states in an XXZ Heisenberg model.
+Exact diagonalization on a finite system shows that random transverse fields in the $x$ and $y$ directions drive the transition from integrability to nonintegrability.
+In such a system, the helix state can be regarded as a quantum scar.
+Simultaneously, the presence of uniform $z$ field enables the helix state to better maintain its dynamical nature, allowing for a clearer understanding of its evolutionary behavior.
+However, the entanglement entropy reveals that irrespective of the presence of a uniform $z$ field, as long as the system remains chaotic, the scar extent of the helix state shows no significant variation.}